AhaLabs/contract-riffs/README.md

-# Bootme: contract standards for publishing, deploying, and upgrading contracts
+# Near Riffs: contract standards for publishing, deploying, and upgrading contracts

-Currently NEAR smart contracts written in Rust are singletons; there is one struct or enum that represents the state of the contract.
+Currently NEAR smart contracts written in Rust using `near_sdk_rs` are singletons; there is one struct or enum that represents the state of the contract.
 This state is stored in contract storage with the aptly named key `STATE`.
-Each time a contract method is called, this state is read, potentially updated, and written back to storage.
+Each time a contract method is called, this state is read and potentially updated in storage.

 ## Contract Riff